eeditiones/tei-publisher-app/README.md

 ## Development

-Following instructions are only relevant for developers who want to contribute further web components.
+Following instructions are only relevant for developers who want to contribute to TEI Publisher.
+There are at least three different approaches:

+1. use eXide to directly change resources inside the database, then sync them to a local directory where you have checked out the code from gitlab
+2. use the Atom editor with the eXistdb package and open a local copy of the TEI Publisher repository as a project in Atom.
+Atom will make sure to sync your local modifications into the database.
+This is the most convenient and recommended method
+3. use gulp and its watch task as described below

 ### Prerequisites
 *   Install npm: [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm)